Permissionless-Software-Foundation/psf-slp-indexer/dev-docs/README.md

 - [gensis.js](../src/adapters/slp-indexer/lib/genesis.js) - This library contains the logic used to index SLP GENESIS transactions.
 - [mint.js](../src/adapters/slp-indexer/lib/mint.js) - This library contains the logic used to index SLP MINT transactions.
 - [send.js](../src/adapters/slp-indexer/lib/send.js) - This library contains the logic used to index SLP SEND transactions.

+## Indexer Databases
+The indexer maintains several LevelDB databases.

+- status - This is a small database that tracks the current state of the indexer.
+- tokens - This database tracks the state of each token class.
+It tracks stats about each token, like the number in circulation and the number of burned tokens.
+- addrs - This tracks addresses hold tokens and their current balance.
+- txs - This is a persistant cache of transaction data.
+This reduces computational load by quickly retrieving hydrated token data, rather than recomputing it each time the transaction is needed.
+- ptxs - (Processed transactions) A list of transactions that have already been processed by the indexer.
+This is periodically purged.
+It's used sync the mempool and blocks, when a new block is found.

+## Indexing Phases
+There are three distinct 'phases' or indexing that this app will run through:

+### Bulk Indexing (Phase 1):
+This is starting point.
+The indexer queries the full node to determine the current block height.
+The indexer then begins indexing the SLP transactions in each block and updating the database, until it reaches 10 blocks from the tip of the chain.
+These are considered 'strong' blocks, due to 10-block check point used by BCH.
+There should never be a re-org of more than 10 blocks.

+During this phase, the epoch value is set at 50.
+The database will back itself up every 50 blocks, and will roll back to this backup if it encounters an error in indexing.

+### Weak blocks (Phase 2):
+Once the indexer gets within 10 blocks of the tip, it enters this second phase.
+These are considered 'weak' blocks, as they could potentially be reorganized.

+During this phase, the epoch value is set at 10.
+The database will back itself up every 10 blocks, and will roll back to these backups if a re-org is detected.

+### Mempool Indexing (Phase 3):
+Once the indexer reaches the tip of the blockchain, it begins indexing the mempool.
+The mempool is loaded into a queue, and any new transactions detected by the full node are passed into the queue by listening to the ZMQ port of the full node.
+When a new block is found, all the already-processed transactions are ignored.